No smiles, no rush… French service at its worst? 😏

-Cocktails or Apéro: quelle difference?
+Cocktails or Apéro: what will you have?

 Apero time is a very serious time of day in France!
 This can be taken at midday just before lunch and/or at the end of the afternoon before dinner – meaning "cocktail hour" to some.
 But it's Not "cocktail time".
 Non, pas du tout ( not at all).
 Friends gather on terraces, cafes or private homes, anywhere where good vibes flow - especially with spring right around the corner.
 The traditional drink is to sip: aperitifs, wine, and other specialty wines specifically made for "